It wasn’t long after moving into OneandSeventy that I got itchy fingers and started looking for things to make. One such project was a Ouija Board.

 I was stumped!

-And then I remembered my secret stash; that seemingly bottomless pit of crafty type bits that I’ve amassed over the years.
+And then I remembered my secret stash; that seemingly bottomless pit of crafty bits that I’ve amassed over the years.
 You know, the one that supplied the heart shaped mâché boxes for my initials wall art, the tracing paper for my homemade house sign and last year’s Halloween Candle Decorations.

-The stash that Beloved wanted to bin…
+The stash that Beloved has wanted to bin during the last three house moves…

-Oh hello lovely Lazertran Decal Paper.
+Oh hello, lovely Lazertran Decal Paper!

 OK, so it doesn’t actually transfer the image to the tray, it’s a decoupage method for inkjet printers.
 But the great thing about Lazertran is that not only can it be used on a multitude of surfaces but, with a little oil-based varnish, the background of the print becomes transparent.
 This was exactly what I wanted to make it look more like the image was part of the project, rather than just stuck on.